Teaching test prep with high school students: some tips that work for me.

 As students gear up for college entrance exams like the ACT, teachers may begin test prep units.
 Even if you implement test prep throughout the year, schools often ask teachers for an extra emphasis during the second semester.
 Parents hire tutors to help their children raise a test score for a particular college or scholarship.

-If you are gearing up for test prep or need an injection of newness with test prep, I have four ideas that help me as I teach test prep.
-Here are four tips to help you as you are teaching test prep with high school students.
+If you are gearing up for test prep or need an injection of newness with test prep, I have six ideas that help me as I teach test prep.
+Here are six tips to help you as you are teaching test prep with high school students.

 1. Acknowledge the negative.

-These are older kids – they get it.
+These are older kids; they get it.
 No one enjoys taking a test.
-(Well I don’t know anyone).
+(Well I don’t know anyone.)
 The test is long.
 The test is boring.
 Very few students enjoy all the subjects covered on the test.
+Personally, as an adult and as an educator, I don’t think standardized tests accurately reflect what a person knows and what that person is capable of doing.

 High schoolers get upset about whatever standardized test they are facing.
 With good cause, too!
 Politicians debate tests, money from scholarships can affect the rest of their lives, and everyone talks about this big test.